bloodelves88/bloodelves88.github.io/_posts/quick-crash-course-for-setting-up-kubernetes-on-eks/2020-09-25-quick-crash-course-for-setting-up-kubernetes-on-eks.md

 ### Update an existing resource
 So you tweaked your deployment a little, how do you update it?

-You can use apply: `kubectl apply -f ./my-deployment.yaml`, but this only works for certain resources, and you might also get a warning like this (the command will still work):
+You can use apply: `kubectl apply -f ./my-deployment.yaml`, but this only works for certain resources, and you might also get a warning like this (but the command will still work):

 > Warning: kubectl apply should be used on resource created by either kubectl create --save-config or kubectl apply